penguian/glucat/README.md

 The `./admin` and `./m4` directories are part of the `autotools` infrastructure for building GluCat, and should normally be left unchanged.

-The `./doc` directory contains documentation.
-Currently only the GluCat API Reference Manual can be found here, under `./doc/api`.
+The `./doc` directory is the destination for generated documentation.

 The `./gfft_test`, `./products`, `./squaring` and `./transform` directories contain the C++ source code for timing tests for GluCat.

+The `./benchmarks` directory contains timing test results for various machines and compiler.

-The `./test` and `./testxx` directories contain the C++ source code for programming examples and legacy regression tests for GluCat.
+The `./test`, `./test_move` and `./test00` to `./test18` directories contain the C++ source code for programming examples and regression tests for GluCat.

-The `./test_doctest` directory contains modern C++ unit tests using the `doctest` framework, integrated directly into the library headers.
-These tests achieve 100% C++ function coverage across the core GluCat library and matrix backends, and incorporate tests migrated from the PyClical Python doctest suite.
+The `./test_doctest` directory contains C++ unit tests using the `doctest` framework.

 The `./test_coverage` directory contains scripts for generating code coverage reports for the various test suites.
 The `doctest` coverage script supports